Smyja/nuvola/README.md

 # nuvola

-Swagger Api documentation is in `api/v1- /docs`
+Swagger Api documentation is in `api/v1/docs`

-- create a virtual environment and install the packages using ```python install -r requirements.txt```
+- create a virtual environment and install the packages using ```pip install -r requirements.txt```
 - Run ```python manage.py runserver``` to start the server.

 #### Endpoints